-It will expand their curiosity about the language, the country, the people, their environment, society, traditions and culture

-It will enable the student to reach a level of extensive competence in the four main areas of listening, speaking, reading and writing.
+The module will continue to encourage their curiosity about the German language, the country or countries, the people, their environment, society, traditions and culture.
+It will enable the student to reach a level of elementary competence in the four main areas of listening, speaking, reading and writing.

-The student will acquire the following language skills, enabling students to:
+The student will acquire basic language skills, to enable students to: